LMSAIH/StormHacks2025/README.md

 ---

+## � Awards

+**StormHacks 2025 Winner**

+- **Overall Winner**
+- **Best Design**
+- **2nd Place - United Nations Sustainable Development Goals Enactus Challenge**

+---

-## 🌟 Overview
+## Overview

 **MapD** is an intelligent urban planning platform that leverages AI to analyze and visualize the impact of development projects on surrounding infrastructure and communities.
 Built for the City of Vancouver, MapD helps city planners, developers, and citizens understand how new construction projects affect schools, parks, transit, and other vital community amenities.

 ### Key Features

-- 🗺️ **Interactive Map Visualization** - Explore development permits across Vancouver with real-time geospatial data
+- **Interactive Map Visualization** - Explore development permits across Vancouver with real-time geospatial data
-- 🤖 **AI-Powered Impact Analysis** - OpenAI-driven assessments of how developments affect nearby infrastructure
+- **AI-Powered Impact Analysis** - OpenAI-driven assessments of how developments affect nearby infrastructure
-- 📊 **Comprehensive Infrastructure Data** - Tracks 9 categories: parks, schools, transit, libraries, cultural spaces, fire halls, and more
+- **Comprehensive Infrastructure Data** - Tracks 9 categories: parks, schools, transit, libraries, cultural spaces, fire halls, and more
-- 📈 **Quantitative Impact Scoring** - Multi-factor analysis with scores from -10 to +10 for each affected amenity
+- **Quantitative Impact Scoring** - Multi-factor analysis with scores from -10 to +10 for each affected amenity
-- 🔍 **Advanced Filtering & Search** - Find permits by location, value, property use, and proximity
+- **Advanced Filtering & Search** - Find permits by location, value, property use, and proximity
-- 💾 **Distributed Caching** - Cloudflare Workers edge caching for optimal global performance
+- **Distributed Caching** - Cloudflare Workers edge caching for optimal global performance
-- 🎨 **Beautiful UI** - Modern, responsive interface with Mapbox GL, TailwindCSS, and shadcn/ui
+- **Beautiful UI** - Modern, responsive interface with Mapbox GL, TailwindCSS, and shadcn/ui

 ---

-## 🏗️ Architecture
+## Architecture

 The project consists of three main components: